Positive Duty Explained

 What does this mean practically for employers?

 The positive duty entails implementing reasonably practicable measures to eliminate and prevent unlawful behaviour from occurring in a work context.
 This includes creating policies, conducting training, and creating a safety first culture that mitigates risks of harm.
-Similar to occupational health and safety laws that safeguard physical wellbeing in the workplace, the positive duty focuses on ensuring a safe workplace free from harassment as integral components of workplace health.

 See how you can take proactive steps to creating a safe work culture with our EAP for small business.